openstack-archive/tripleo-incubator/notes.md

         cd $TRIPLEO_ROOT/incubator/
         scripts/boot-elements boot-stack -o bootstrap

+  Your SSH pub key has been copied to the resulting 'bootstrap' VM's root user.
-  The resulting 'bootstrap' vm has a user 'stack' with password 'stack', and should have been started by the boot-elements script.
+  It has been started by the boot-elements script, and can be logged into at this point.

 * Get the IP of your 'bootstrap' VM

         BOOTSTRAP_IP=`scripts/get-vm-ip bootstrap`

-  (If you downloaded a pre-built bootstrap image, you will need to manually start it and customize it.
-See footnote [1].
+  (If you downloaded a pre-built bootstrap image, or chose not to start it by specifying the -n option, you will need to manually start it and customize it.
+  See footnote [1].)

 * Create some 'baremetal' node(s) out of KVM virtual machines.
   Nova will PXE boot these VMs as though they were physical hardware.